Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 How to assemble

-The dimensions of this module are not large 35 x 24 mm, and it can find its place not only in wearable electronics, but also in RC devices.
+The dimensions of this module are not larger than 35 x 24 mm, and it can find its place not only in wearable electronics, but also in RC devices.

-If desired, you can always replace the active one or make it yourself, according to this method:
+If desired, you can always replace the active one or make it yourself, using this method:

-To date, the module is not an outdated model, and is actively used, + there is support from the manufacturer.
+Today the module is not an outdated model, and is actively used, + there is manufacturer support.

-In the figure below, I showed which lines to connect where, so that the GPS would be determined in the computer:
+In the figure below I showed which lines should be connected where so that GPS can be detected in the computer:

 Then install the U-center application, the link was given above, and select the port:

-In general, it works, everything that I caught indoors:
+Here's how it generally works, everything I caught indoors:

 Additional Information